2nd Infantry Regiment (United States): World War II

-In 1939 prior to World War II, the 2nd Infantry Regiment was assigned to the 5th Infantry Division.
-In February 1942 the regiment was sent to Iceland for training, to provide security for U.S. bases located there, and to load and unload supply ships.
+On 16 October 1939, the regiment was relieved from the 6th Division and assigned to the 5th Division.
+It was transferred on 3 November 1939 to Fort McClellan, Alabama, on 1 June 1940 to Fort Wayne, and on 25 September 1940 to Fort Custer.
+In February 1942 the regiment was sent to Iceland to relieve United States Marines who were providing security for U.S. bases located there, and to load and unload supply ships.
 It was then sent to England and then Ireland for training.
-In July 1944 the 2nd Infantry Regiment along with the 5th Infantry Division landed in Normandy, France.
+In July 1944 the 2nd Infantry Regiment landed in Normandy, France.
 It became part of General George Patton's Third United States Army, leading the way in the breakout from the beaches of Normandy in Operation Cobra, capturing Rheims and then seized Metz after a major battle at Fort Driant.

 When the Battle of the Bulge began the 2nd Infantry Regiment moved to the battle zone in the area of Nideranven, Luxembourg.
 In January 1945 the 2nd Infantry Regiment forced a crossing of the Sauer River and attacked into the Siegfried Line.
 The regiment then crossed the Rhine River near Oppenheim and secured the crossing for other Third Army units.
 The unit then spearheaded the attack into Czechoslovakia and was located near the town of Volary when the word came to cease all forward movement at 08:31 on 7 May 1945.